AI Model Prompting

 Events are especially useful for writing interactive workflows that communicate information to their caller.

-For example, in one demo, the checkout workflow, after validating an order, needs to send the customer a unique payment ID.
+For example, in the widget store demo, the checkout workflow, after validating an order, needs to send the customer a unique payment ID.

 To communicate the payment ID to the customer, it uses events.